-Accommodations: We stayed at a wonderful bed and breakfast, La Hacienda de Sonoita, run by Tom and Cheryl Rogos.
+La Hacienda de Sonoita, run by Tom and Cheryl Rogos.
 He's a retired banker, she worked in high tech, but their 5,000-square-foot home and hospitality inn "pays homage to Southern Arizona's ranching heritage," according to Arizona Highways magazine.
 "Saltillo floors, finished concrete, and cowboy ephemera give the hacienda a rustic feel."
 Tom cooks a hardy breakfast, and you can buy Cheryl's solemn photographs of the Southwest at a reasonable price.
 There are four rooms for let.
 Ours, a single with a queen bed, went for $140 per night including breakfast.
 The Sonoita Inn is the largest hotel.
 There are also a couple of other B&Bs in the area, and the Xanadu Ranch Getaway offers the full Western experience.

-Dining: The Steak Out Restaurant and Saloon has the ambience of Phoenix's Rustler's Roost, including a live country band at nights, but its mesquite-grilled meats are as good as you'll get at Donovan's or Durants.
+The Steak Out Restaurant and Saloon has the ambience of Phoenix's Rustler's Roost, including a live country band at nights, but its mesquite-grilled meats are as good as you'll get at Donovan's or Durants.
 My hunk of prime rib was perfect.
 Surprisingly, though, the wine menu was limited.
 More of a beer-drinking joint, I guess.
 We had an excellent light lunch both days at the Vineyard Cafe, which is just across highway 82 from the Steak Out.
 We missed dinner at The Cafe, which is closed on Sunday nights, but heard excellent reviews from others.
 And both cafes have a wide selection of local wines, if you're still in the mood after tasting them all day.